Oppenheimer's parting advice

 Silvan Sam Schweber is the Koret Professor of the History of Ideas and Professor of Physics at Brandeis University, and a Faculty Associate in the Department of the History of Science at Harvard University.
 He is the author of a history of the development of quantum electro mechanics, "QED and the men who made it", and has recently completed a biography of Hans Bethe and the history of nuclear weapons development, "In the Shadow of the Bomb: Oppenheimer, Bethe, and the Moral Responsibility of the Scientist" (Princeton University Press, 2000).

-Institute for Advanced Study, Cornell University, Princeton University, Kurt Gödel, Hermann Weyl, J Robert Oppenheimer, Abraham Pais, Jack Steinberger, David Bohm
+Tags: Institute for Advanced Study, Cornell University, Princeton University, Kurt Gödel, Hermann Weyl, J Robert Oppenheimer, Abraham Pais, Jack Steinberger, David Bohm